Columbus, Ohio: Italian-American community and symbols

 The Christopher Columbus Quincentennial Jubilee, celebrating the 500th anniversary of Columbus's first voyage, was held in the city in 1992.
 Its organizers spent $95 million on it, creating the horticultural exhibition AmeriFlora '92.
 The organizers also planned to create a replica Native American village, among other attractions.
 Local and national native leaders protested the event with a day of mourning, followed by protests and fasts at City Hall.
 The protests prevented the native village from being exhibited, and annual fasts continued until 1997.
 A protest also took place during the dedication of the Santa Maria replica, an event held in late 1991 on the day before Columbus Day and in time for the jubilee.

 The city has three outdoor statues of the explorer; the statue at City Hall was acquired, delivered and dedicated with the assistance of the Italian American community.
 Protests in 2017 aimed for this statue to be removed, followed by the city in 2018 ceasing to recognize Columbus Day as a city holiday.
 During the 2020 George Floyd protests, petitions were created to remove all three statues and rename the city of Columbus.
-Two of the statues – one at City Hall and the other at Columbus State Community College – were removed, while the city is also looking into changing its flag and seal to remove the reference to Christopher Columbus.
-The future of the third statue, at the Ohio Statehouse, will be discussed in a meeting on July 16.

-The city was the first of eight cities to be offered the 360 ft Birth of the New World statue, in 1993.
-The statue, also of Christopher Columbus, was completed in Puerto Rico in 2016, and is the tallest in the United States – 45 ft taller than the Statue of Liberty, including its pedestal.
-At least six U.S. cities rejected it, including Columbus, based on its height and design.
+The city was one of eight cities to be offered the 360 ft Birth of the New World statue, in 1993.
+The statue, also of Christopher Columbus, was completed in Puerto Rico in 2016 and is the tallest in the United States – 45 ft taller than the Statue of Liberty, including its pedestal.
+At least six U.S. cities, including Columbus, rejected it based on its height and design.